Which companies offer the cheapest non-owner car insurance in Indiana?

 Non-owner car insurance in Indiana costs an average of $259, with Auto-Owners offering the lowest rates.
 Our analysis found that Auto-Owners is the best overall choice.
 Keep in mind that your age, gender and driving record play a significant role in determining your insurance rates.

-Take the time to compare options to find the best non-owner car insurance in Indiana.
-Use the tool above to easily compare non-owner insurance providers near you.
+Be sure to compare your options to find the best non-owner car insurance in Indiana.
+You can use the tool above to quickly and easily compare non-owner insurance providers in your area.

 Methodology